 You might notice that the live feed video is a bit blurry but downloaded/saved clips look way better.
 This might be caused by Wi-Fi connectivity.
 Ring stated that the quality of the feed is heavily linked with Wi-Fi strength.

-Audio quality was nice.
+Audio quality is nice.
 It’s clean, loud and clear.
 Ring’s 160-degree field of view is great.
 You can check the angle in the above image.
 It’s pretty wide.

 Ring Pro also records in 1080p and has a 160-degree field of view.
 It’s another powerful video doorbell that has wonderful features and powerful capabilities.